denibondarenkq/IS-2024-web-5-sem/lab-0/README.md

 This is a humorous and fictional VK Mini App designed to let users share an interactive story featuring a "Wanted by the FBI" banner with a random photo and name.
 The user can create and post the story to their VK profile, adding an element of playful mystery to their social media presence.

+## Disclaimer

+This project is a joke application and is not related to any official government agency or action.
+The “wanted” individuals and their details are randomly generated, and the images are sourced from public photo stocks.
+This app has no real connection to law enforcement or the FBI.
+It is intended purely for entertainment and to create fictional, playful stories for users to share with their friends.

 ## Project Description

 The project features an editor where users can generate a VK story with the following elements: